iapyeh/sshscript/syntax.md

     same as expect() but only searching for stdout.

+- lines(timeout=None,dataType=1)

+    When executing a long running command (eg. tcpdump).
+You can get its output by iterating console.lines().
+The default value is os.environ.get(’CMD_TIMEOUT’,60).

+    - **timeout**

+        The “timeout” parameter is a break condition to end the looping.
+When the interval length of no data being received has exceeded timeout(in seconds), a TimeoutError would be raised.

+        When the timeout is 0, this is an infinite loop.

+    - **dataType**
+        - The “dataType” parameter controls the source of data being iterated.
+        - When dataType is 1, looping on the command's stdout data.
+        - When dataType is 2, looping on the command’s stderr data.
+        - When dataType is 3, looping on both.
+A tuple is returned.
+For example:

+    ```
+    with $ as console:
+        console.sendline('tcpdump -n port 5060',0)
+        try:
+    		    for (t,line) in console.lines(10,dataType=3):
+                if t == 1: print('stdout:',line) # line is from stdout
+                if t == 2: print('stderr:',line) # line is from stderr
+        except TimeoutError:
+            ## no data received over 10 seconds (neither stdout nor stderr)
+            pass
+    		console.shutdown()
+    ```

+- sendline(command, timeout=None,dataType=3)
+    - command: str, multi-lines str, list of single line str
+        - command for inputing (ending newline is not necessary)

+            ```
+            with $ as console:
+                console.sendline('''
+                    echo hello
+                    echo world
+                ''')
+                console.sendline(['echo hello','echo world'])
+            ```

+    - timeout: int, default is os.environ.get(’CMD_INTERVAL’,0.5) or os.environ.get(’SSH_CMD_INTERVAL’,0.5) depends on local or remote execution respectively.

+        (The second parameter was originally named “waitingSeconds”, starting from v1 .1.17, it is renamed to “timeout”)

+        - time interval(in seconds) to wait for output after command execution.
+If there is no data received on stdout and stderr till the setting value, then executes next commands.
+        Example 1:

+            ```python
+            with $ as console:
+                # at least wait 2 seconds before inputing password
+                console.sendline('sudo -S lastb -F -10',2)
+                console.sendline('1234')
+            print($.stdout)
+            ```

+            Example 2: Please note that in this example, setting timeout to 0 is important.
+If timeout is not zero, SSHScript would start to receive data on stdout till no any data being received.
+But the tcpdump generates so many outputs, there might be no such interval.
+The result is that next line (“for line in console.lines()”) would not  be executed.

+            ```
+            with $ as console:
+                ## the following two statements are the same:
+                console.sendline('tcpdump -n port 5060',0)
+                ## the next statement (for loop) might not be executed
+                ## if timeout of sendline() is great than 0.
+                for line in console.lines():
+                    ...
+            ```

+    - dataType: int, default is 3
+        - “dataType” controls the value of console.stdout, console.stderr, $.stdout and $.stderr.
+        - When dataType is 1, outputs on stdout are collected only.
+You can get data from console.stdout and console.stdout.
+But console.stderr and $.stderr have no data.
+        - When dataType is 2, outputs on stderr are collected only.
+You can get data from console.stderr and console.stderr.
+But console.stdout and $.stdout have no data.
+        - When dataType is 3, both outputs on stdout and stderr are collected.
+This is the default behavior.

+            The main reason for the third parameter “dataType” is:

+            When dataType is 0, none of the outputs on stdout and stderr are collected.
+This is for commands which generates tons of data (such as `tcpdump` ).
+To keep that data in memory is not necessary.

+- send_signal(signal)

+    This call would send a signal to the running command.
+This is only valid for local execution.

+- shutdown()

+    This call would interrupt the running command.
+For local executions, it calls subprocess.Popen’s kill().
+For remote executions, it calls Paramiko Channel’s shutdown(2) and close().

+- stderr

+    you can get the stderr output of the last executed command from this property.

+- stdout

+    you can get the stdout output of the last executed command from this property.

+### Remark:

 The with-command would be converted to a regular python “with .. as …” syntax.
 Of course, you don’t need to name it “console”.
 Any name is fine.
 For example: